lichaozhy/cell-agent-home/docs/index.md

 * **Automate Analysis:** From data preprocessing to conclusions, CellAgent automates the entire analysis process, significantly reducing manual intervention and allowing you to focus more on scientific discoveries.
 * **Interactively Query:** Through continuous dialogue, you can submit new requests seamlessly.
 CellAgent will strive to meet your needs and provide real-time analysis and response.
-* **Ensure Reliable Conclusions:** CellAgent employs a unique self-iterative optimization mechanism that ensures the reliability and high quality of results throughout the processing.
+* **Obtain Reliable Conclusions:** CellAgent employs a unique self-iterative optimization mechanism that ensures the reliability and high quality of results throughout the processing.
 </div>